project-oak/oak/docs/oak_functions_abi.md

 ## Imported Functions

-Each Oak Functions WebAssembly module can rely on the the Oak functions runtime providing the following functions as [WebAssembly imports](https://webassembly.github.io/spec/core/syntax/modules.html#imports):
+Each Oak Functions WebAssembly module can rely on the the Oak Functions runtime providing the following functions as [WebAssembly imports](https://webassembly.github.io/spec/core/syntax/modules.html#imports):

 ### `read_request(dest_ptr_ptr: i32, dest_len_ptr: i32) : i32`

-The Oak Functions WebAssembly module invokes `read_request` to read the request from by the client by giving an address to receive the address of an request buffer allocated by the Oak Functions runtime (`dest_ptr_ptr`) and an address to receive the corresponding number of bytes (`dest_len_ptr`).
+The Oak Functions WebAssembly module invokes `read_request` to read a request from the client.
+The Oak Functions WebAssembly module provides an address where the Oak Functions runtime will write the address of the request buffer (`dest_ptr_ptr`) and an address to write the corresponding number of bytes (`dest_len_ptr`).
+The Oak Functions runtime uses `alloc` to allocate the request buffer from the Oak Functions WebAssembly module and writes the request buffers address and length in `dest_ptr_ptr` and `dest_len_ptr`.
 The Oak Functions runtime returns an [`OakStatus`](https://github.com/project-oak/oak/blob/main/oak_functions/proto/abi.proto).

-Multiple calls all result in the same values in the returned buffer, and return the same status.
+Multiple calls result in the same values in the request buffer and return the same status.

 - `param[0]: dest_ptr_ptr: i32`: address where the Oak Functions runtime will
   write the address of the request buffer.